BJNSTNKVC/js-str-helper/README.md

 #### Str.pluralStudly()

-The Str.pluralStudly method converts a singular word string formatted in studly caps case to its plural form.
-This function supports any of the languages support by Laravel's pluralizer:
+The `Str.pluralStudly` method converts a singular word string formatted in studly caps case to its plural form.

 ```js
 Str.pluralStudly('VerifiedHuman');